Burwood/JLH_Automation/Readme.md

 The goal of this project is to enable consultants who aren't focused on DevOps a quick path to leveraging automation tools in thier projects.

 Terraform will be used to provision resources, and Ansible will be used to install and configure software on those resources.
+Terraform is available for Windows, so if you only plan on automating provisioning, skip everything below and download Terraform from here: https://www.terraform.io/downloads.html

     Useful links
     Install WSL docs: https://docs.microsoft.com/en-us/windows/wsl/install-win10